-- We’re building a new one-click Chrome browser extension that will allow you to bring any image found on Instagram into Curalate with the corresponding metadata to ask for rights.
+- Through publicly available Instagram APIs, we’re building a new one-click Chrome browser extension that will allow you to bring any image found on Instagram into Curalate with the corresponding metadata to ask for rights.

 The philosophy behind these recent changes is pretty simple — Instagram will only allow technology partners like Curalate to programmatically access IG data when the user has explicitly engaged with the brand.
 That engagement includes mentioning, tagging, or hashtagging.
 Instagram does not believe that when a user adds a location, that it is an explicit engagement with the brand.